ipfs-shipyard/npm-on-ipfs/README.md

 ## Configure npm

-Set up your npm to use `registry-mirror` with the default port through:
+Set up your npm to use `ipfs-npm` with the default port through:

 ```bash
 $ npm config set registry http://localhost:50321